StevenBlack/vocab/million-dollar-words.md

 probably don't know there is a name for it.
 When you use a metonymy, you substitute an attribute or an example of a thing for the thing itself, evoking one idea by a term that is related.
-"Today, the White House announced a tax hike," for example, or "He gave up the bottle."
-Pronounced MET-TAHN-EH-MEE.
+"Today, the White House announced a tax hike," for example, or "He gave up the bottle..

 ### mettle